idaholab/moose/modules/solid_mechanics/doc/content/source/constraints/NodalFrictionalConstraint.md

 !syntax description /Constraints/NodalFrictionalConstraint

 Only a penalty formulation is implemented.
-First the previous time step tangeantial force is computed as:
+First, the previous time step tangential force is computed as:

 !equation
 F_{old} = \text{tangeantial penalty} (u_{primary-old} - u_{secondary-old})